Huzefa-Kagalwala/ECE6310-Introduction-to-Computer-Vision/3-Thinning Algorithm/README.md

 This code takes an image: **parenthood.ppm** and detects the letters **"e"** in it using the given MSF image file, **normalized_msf.ppm**.
 The detections are based off a binary image created by applying a certain threshold over the normalized matched spatial filter image formed by convolving the original image and the template.

-To refine this preliminiary detections, we apply another "filter" using the Zhang-Suen Thinning Algorithm.
+To refine these preliminary detections, we apply another "filter" using the Zhang-Suen Thinning Algorithm.
 If there is a detection, we then slice out the letter from the original image and binarize it at a threshold of 128.
-The thinning algorithm is applied at this smallbinary slice.
+The thinning algorithm is applied at this small binary slice.
 The steps of the thinning algorithm are:
 1. Pass through all pixels which are edges
    1. Count the number of edge to non-edge transitions in clockwise/anti-clockwise fashion
    2. Count the number of edge neighbors.